SGStrohkorb/winsplit-revolution/README.md

 The main goal of this project is to get sizing and positioning working correctly for windows 10.
 The [invisible frame](https://github.com/Maximus5/ConEmu/issues/284#issuecomment-257339519) in windows 10 breaks sizing and positioning.
 A fix for this is already implemented.

+The secondary goal is to clean up, modernize and make the code base more accessible for contributions.

 ## Supported Systems